by Peter Paget for VT

-These are the same officials who are still encouraging tourists to come to La Palma and declare there is no danger and the “air inland is clean”, quote, unquote, when in fact acid laden air and SO2 is now venting more than ever, so far over 85,000 tons and that as a gas is a great deal of toxic material injurious to lungs and eyes.
+These are the same officials who are still encouraging tourists to come to La Palma and declare there is no danger and the “air inland is clean”, quote, unquote, when in fact acid laden air and SO2 are now venting more than ever, so far over 85,000 tons and that as a gas is a great deal of toxic material injurious to lungs and eyes.

-The geologist have already stated they expect an ongoing situation for 84 days at least and that is a tremendous amount and weight of material both as lava and ash deposits landing on the flanks of the mountain along which the potential landslide fault runs.
+The geologist has already stated they expect an ongoing situation for 84 days at least and that is a tremendous amount and weight of material both as lava and ash deposits landing on the flanks of the mountain along which the potential landslide fault runs.
 When would it reach a tipping point?

-This would produce a massive amount of kinetic energy in the water, a mega tsunami and would obliterate the islands nearby in terms of collateral damage.
+This would produce a massive amount of kinetic energy in the water, a mega-tsunami, and would obliterate the islands nearby in terms of collateral damage.
 Their warning time to impact from such an event is well under 30 minutes, no time to evacuate, perhaps you could get airborne if you had a plane on stand by, but ash contamination could well cause the engines to fail and flame out.

-Most ships would survive such an onslaught, unless near the shore line and then would likely flounder.
+Most ships would survive such an onslaught, unless near the shoreline and then would likely flounder.
 My family has a lot of maritime experience I assure you.

-This takes about 18 months as a cycle so the idea that when the outflow eruption stops we can all breath a sigh of relief is flawed as the second causation danger from this situation could be around March 2023 if the island does not fracture before then from all the factors as above mentioned.
+This takes about 18 months as a cycle so the idea that when the outflow eruption stops we can all breathe a sigh of relief is flawed as the second causation danger from this situation could be around March 2023 if the island does not fracture before then from all the factors as above mentioned.

-It is like sitting on a time bomb and not knowing when the fuse will function, like in a booby trap bomb in the WWII when some German bombs were designed to drop and not explode at once but targeted bomb disposal teams (My father in Law was front line in that Disposal Department)
+It is like sitting on a time bomb and not knowing when the fuse will function, like in a booby trap bomb in the WWII when some German bombs were designed to drop and not explode at once but targeted bomb disposal teams (My father in Law was the front line in that Disposal Department)

 You see why no warnings are intended ‘officially’ to the population as the panic and mayhem would be as bad as the consequences.
 You might want to purchase an ex merchant ship lifeboat (those fully covered orange ones) and have it in your back yard, pointing East, I jest not, they cost about $4000 each ex redundant and are available online, delivery costs extra.
 Get it equipped and stocked with water & food.

-Sorry to be pragmatic but for much of my ‘official life’ I was paid to think through the unthinkable and offer solutions to governments or those who would listen and could afford to prepare themselves accordingly – why do you think the great and the good have been buying ‘expedition super yachts’ – those are the ones not just gin palaces but designed to withstand really bad weather.
+Sorry to be pragmatic but for much of my ‘official life’ I was paid to think through the unthinkable and offer solutions to governments or those who would listen and could afford to prepare themselves accordingly – why do you think the great and the good have been buying ‘expedition super yachts’ – those are the ones, not just gin palaces but designed to withstand really bad weather.

 We are already seeing them in the UK and it looks like the serious business chiefs are creating shortages and driving up prices already.
 As one American Banker said to me a while ago, “Never let a good crisis go to waste”.